[Ticker] EU ambassador in Minsk prepares to leave

 By EUobserver

-The head of the EU delegation to Belarus is to head back to Brussels "in the coming days", EU foreign relations spokesman Peter Stano told EUobserver Thursday.
+The head of the EU delegation to Belarus is to go back to Brussels "in the coming days", EU foreign-relations spokesman Peter Stano told EUobserver on Thursday.
 "By requesting that he [the ambassador] is recalled to Brussels for consultations, the Belarusian regime has taken another step to self-isolate.
 Keeping channels of communication open is crucial in times of crisis," Stano added.
 The move comes after the EU imposed economic sanctions.